 Case for the Prosecution

-- The Prioriy of Sion was an invention of a French convicted fraudster called Pierre Athanase Marie Plantard (1920-2000).
+- The Prioriy of Sion was an invention of a French convicted fraudster called Pierre Athanase Marie Plantard (1920-2000 and pictured above).
 In 1953, he served a six-month prison sentence for fraud.
 This was revealed in a BBC2 programme called The History of a Mystery, part of the “Timewatch” documentary series.
 Timewatch was the successor to an earlier documentary strand called “Chronicles”, which in the 1970s had promoted the whole Priory of Sion thesis.

 - Three years after his prison sentence, with an accomplice called André Bonhomme, Plantard created an organisation called The Priory of Sion in 1956.
 Bonhomme was president and Plantard was secretary general.
 Initially, it was not intended to be viewed as an ancient sect pre-dating the Templars, but just a pressure group campaigning for better local housing.
 It also took a traditionalist Catholic line and wanted to work with the local church on things like running a school bus service.
 Sion refers to a hill near the town of Annemasse where Plantard lived in the Auvergne region of France.
 The priory folded later the same year.